PlasticSCM/charposition/README.md

 ## How to use it
 If you run the app without params, it displays a sample file.

-Most likely what you want to do is to ass the file you want to display as argument:
+Most likely what you want to do is to pass the file you want to display as argument:

 charposition.exe Program.cs